RuiLi0526/ruili0526.github.io/_pages/about.md

 - **Large-Vision Language Models (LVLMs)** that enables LVLMs to better understand images, comprehend user intent, and mitigate hallucination issues.

-🤝 **Looking for a Fall 2025 Ph.D. position at 🇺🇸.
+🤝 **Looking for a Fall 2025 Ph.D. position!
 If you are interested in working with me, please drop me an email.**

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper ([ConflictBank](https://arxiv.org/pdf/2408.12076)) is accepted by eurIPS 2024 Track Datasets and Benchmarks!
 - *2024.09*: &nbsp;🎉🎉 One paper ([SURf](https://arxiv.org/abs/2409.14083#:~:text=Large%20Vision-Language%20Models%20(LVLMs)%20have%20become%20pivotal%20at)) is accepted by EMNLP 2024!
 - *2024.08*: &nbsp;🎉🎉 Starting a new position as Research Engineer at DAMO Academy, Alibaba Group!
 - *2024.03*: &nbsp;🎉🎉 One paper (TableLLM) is accepted by IJCNN 2024!